LPology/Simple-Ajax-Uploader/README.md

 <strong>Note:</strong> It's not required to use PHP for handling uploads on the server.
 Any programming language can be used.

-Basic example of how to handle uploads on the server using the included PHP class:

 ```php
 <?php
 require('Uploader.php');